jtu54/French-Vocab-APP/README.md

 # Violet's French Learning Path

+## 🚧 Work in Progress

+This project is currently being developed and refined.

 Starter boilerplate for a Next.js + Tailwind vocabulary app with:

 - a Stardew-inspired pixel UI